GoogleCloudPlatform/tomcat-runtime/README.md

 a comma-separated list of `name=value` pairs appended to `catalina.properties`.

 ### Stackdriver Logging
-When the Tomcat runtime is running on Google App Engine, all outputs to stdout/stderr are captured by Stackdriver and is available via the Stackdriver logging console.
+When the Tomcat runtime is running on Google App Engine, all output to stdout/stderr is captured by Stackdriver and is available via the Stackdriver logging console.

 However more detailed and integrated logs are available if the Stackdriver logging mechanism is used directly.